kragen/dercuano/intro.md

 Dercuano is a self-contained downloadable HTML tarball containing a book’s worth of disorganized notes I’ve made over the last few years.
+As a backup option for computer systems incapable of handling a downloadable HTML tarball, I've hacked together an inferior PDF rendering of it as well, which comes to some 4000 pages, formatted for comfortable reading on hand computers.

 Buried among the errors, red herrings, and ratholes, there are numerous wonderful insights (perhaps even a few of them original), many fascinating facts about the world (many of which are true, and a